 ROUGH WEIERSTRASS FUNCTIONS AND DYNAMICAL SYSTEMS: THE SMOOTHNESS OF THE SBR MEASURE PETER IMKELLER, OLIVIER MENOUKEU PAMEN, GONÇALO DOS REIS, AND ANTHONY RÉVEILLAC ABSTRACT.
-We investigate Weierstrass functions with roughness parameter γ that are Hölder continuous with coefficient $H = \log \gamma/\log \frac{1}{2}$.
+We investigate Weierstrass functions with roughness parameter γ that are Hölder continuous with coefficient $H = \log \gamma / \log \frac{1}{2}$.
 Analytical access is provided by an embedding into a dynamical system related to the baker transform where the graphs of the functions are identified as their global attractors.
 They possess stable manifolds hosting Sinai-Bowen-Ruelle (SBR) measures.
-We show that the SBR measure is absolutely continuous for large enough γ with square integrable density.
-For this purpose, we use a telescoping property of associated measures, and the transversality of the flow related to the mapping describing the stable manifold.
-This smoothness property of the SBR measure can be used to compute the Hausdorff dimension of the graphs of the original Weierstrass functions and investigate further geometric properties.
-1. Introduction The interest in the subject of this paper, rough Weierstrass curves, arose from a two dimensional example of such functions studied in the context of the Fourier analytic approach of rough path analysis or rough integration theory laid out in [9] and [10].
+We systematically exploit a telescoping property of associated measures to give an alternative proof of the absolute continuity of the SBR measure for large enough γ with square integrable density.
+Telescoping allows a macroscopic argument using the transversality of the flow related to the mapping describing the stable manifold.
+The smoothness of the SBR measure can be used to compute the Hausdorff dimension of the graphs of the original Weierstrass functions and investigate their local times.
+1. INTRODUCTION The interest in the subject of this paper, rough Weierstrass curves, arose from a two dimensional example of such functions studied in the context of the Fourier analytic approach of rough path analysis or rough integration theory laid out in [9] and [10].
 In [10], the construction of a Stratonovich type integral of a rough function f with respect to another rough function g is based on the notion of paracontrol of f by g.
 This Fourier analytic concept generalizes the original notion of control introduced by Gubinelli [8].
-In search of a good example of two-dimensional functions for which no component is controlled by the other one, in [14] we come up with a pair of Weierstrass functions $W=(W_1,W_2)$.
+In search of a good example of two-dimensional functions for which no component is controlled by the other one, in [14] we come up with a pair of Weierstrass functions $W = (W_1, W_2)$.
 One of them fluctuates on all dyadic scales in a sinusoidal manner, the other one in a cosinusoidal one.
 Hence while the first one has minimal increments, the second one has maximal ones, and vice versa.
 This is seen to mathematically underpin in a rigorous way the fact that they are mutually not controlled.
 It is also seen that the Lévy areas of the approximating finite sums of the representing series do not converge.
 This geometric pathology motivated us to look for further geometric properties of the pair, or of its single components.
 In a companion paper [13] we investigate the question: if Lévy's area fails to exist, is W space filling, at least at a nontrivial portion of its graph?
 And what is its Hausdorff dimension?
-Here we concentrate Date: 12h04, 8th September, 2020.
+Here we concentrate Date: 10h31, 22nd April, 2021.